Music

 Why study Music?

 If music is your passion, then Waikato has a programme of study to suit.
 We teach Western Classical Music – from Baroque to contemporary, through performance, composition and musical scholarship.
-If you're inclined to the modern, we offer papers in sonic art and new technologies.
+We also offer Music Technology from undergraduate to doctoral level.

 Our staff are highly qualified professionals, active nationally and internationally as composers, performers and musicologists.
 Music is their passion too, and our common aim is to help you develop the technique and understanding you'll need to reach your full musical potential.